-- 13. Provide education and technical assistance to landowners and assist towns with reaching landowners interested in mitigating flood risks for existing structures in high-risk areas. - a.
+- 12. Provide education and technical assistance to landowners and assist towns with reaching landowners interested in mitigating flood risks for existing structures in high-risk areas. - a.
 Provide property owners with information on funding programs and assistance available for property protection measures such as elevations, floodproofing, tank anchoring, etc. - b.
-Provide individuals with information about potential relocation areas and opportunities when practical. - 14.
+Provide individuals with information about potential relocation areas and opportunities when practical. - 13.
 Continue to provide training and assistance opportunities for local floodplain managers, municipal officials, and landowners in using FIRMs (Flood Insurance Rate Maps) and other FEMA datasets and understanding NFIP requirements.
 Use virtual education delivery as necessary.
-Identify mechanisms to provide instruction to local floodplain managers.
 Possible training topics include: - a.
-Annually provide 10 weeks of instruction to local floodplain managers preparing them to take the Certified Floodplain Manager exam. - b.
-Provide flood map and NFIP trainings to local code enforcement officers and planning, conservation advisory council/committee, and zoning board members. - c.
+Annually offer 10 weeks of instruction to local floodplain managers preparing them to take the Certified Floodplain Manager exam. - b.
+Provide flood map and NFIP trainings to local code enforcement officers and planning, conservation advisory council/committee, and planning and zoning board members. - c.
 Provide trainings on floodplain management to local real estate professionals. - d.
-Provide funding for Code Enforcement Officers and Floodplain Administrators to attend training sessions on flood related issues and become Certified Floodplain Managers. - 15.
-Increase access to flood prevention/protection information in the watershed through the AWSMP website, locally available technical publications at AWSMP, local libraries, town halls, etc. and through presentations, workshops, and other outreach events. - 16.
-Continue to provide education through Flood Hazard Mitigation Working Group meetings on topics such as: how to access funding opportunities; emergency response protocols and coordination; structural elevations; floodproofing; elevation certificates; changes in the NFIP and local implications; benefit to cost analysis for projects; and coordination between local, county, and state partners engaged in flood response and flood mitigation. - 17.
-Facilitate trainings on the topic of flood emergency response. - 18.
-Prepare educational programming about the National Flood Insurance Program's (NFIP) redesigned risk rating system "Risk Rating 2.0," and offer to watershed residents with flood insurance through NFIP.
-Risk Rating 2.0 will ultimately reflect an individual property's specific flood risk as opposed to the current approach which uses national averages.
+Provide funding for Code Enforcement Officers and Floodplain Administrators to attend training sessions on flood related issues and become Certified Floodplain Managers. - 14.
+Increase access to flood prevention/protection information in the watershed through the AWSMP website, locally available technical publications at AWSMP, local libraries, town halls, etc. and through presentations, workshops, and other outreach events. - 15.
+Continue to provide education through Flood Hazard Mitigation Working Group meetings on topics such as: how to access funding opportunities; emergency response protocols and coordination; structural elevations; floodproofing; elevation certificates; changes in the NFIP and local implications; benefit to cost analysis for projects; and coordination between local, county, and state partners engaged in flood response and flood mitigation. - 16.
+Facilitate trainings on the topic of flood emergency response. - a.
+Update and deliver a Post-Flood Emergency Stream Intervention Training.